drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3: Probing a Hydrophobic Pocket

-The following example describes the SAR exploration of a hydrophobic pocket estimated to be in the vicinity of the amide moiety of the pyridopyrimidinone scaffold.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-probing-hydrophobic-pocket-7b37acd6'><i class='fa fa-play' aria-hidden='true'></i></button>The following example describes the SAR exploration of a hydrophobic pocket estimated to be in the vicinity of the amide moiety of the pyridopyrimidinone scaffold.
 The size of the pocket appears to be limited in length (methyl-cylohexane entirely inactive) and in shape, the most potent compound being the bicyclo-heptane analog (IC<sub>50</sub> = 38nM).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.